Loading...

 Surf Boats are no longer used as a type of rescue equipment but is still a big part of the surf lifesaving movement with surf boat racing being a popular spectacle at the annual national surf lifesaving championships.
 New Brighton has a long and proud tradition of surf boat racing.
 This is demonstrated by our repeated success at national competitions.

-If you are keen on surf boat rowing or learning to sweep a boat please contact our boat captain James Gaskell. info@newbrightonslsc.org.nz
+If you are keen on surf boat rowing or learning to sweep a boat please contact our Boat Captain Dean Isherwood or email the club: info@newbrightonslsc.org.nz.

 Swim & Craft